 Anyway, it’s time to boot this sucker and mow down waves of aliens:

 And as funny as the intro is, it doesn’t explain the backstory at all.
-But according to the manual, in the far future, mankind has taken to the stars and colonised several planets, but an hostile alien race started to attack and conquer said colonies.
+But according to the manual, in the far future, mankind has taken to the stars and colonised several planets, but a hostile alien race started to attack and conquer said colonies.
 So, an army of clones is created and sent to liberate the colonies from the aliens.
 With one clone soldier at a time, apparently (or 2, if you’re playing co-op with a friend).

 So around 15 levels (without counting the bonus levels), you go around several planets (depicted in the nice waiting screens), collecting several weapons and power-ups and shooting aliens in the face (and in other parts too) until they’re defeated.
 And that’s about everything you need to know about the game’s backstory.
 Then again, it’s a run and gun action style game, so there isn’t much else needed.

-And that’s where the problems begin: from the generic looking clones and the equally generic looking aliens (that most of the time, look more like robots) to the level design (although that’s not as generic as one would expect, especially in the later levels).
+And that’s where the problems begin: from the generic-looking clones and the equally generic-looking aliens (that most of the time, look more like robots) to the level design (although that’s not as generic as one would expect, especially in the later levels).

-But although all the weapons are cool (except for the grenade launcher), you can only carry 3 at a time, and the moment a particular weapon’s ammo ends, it reverts back to your initial weapon (that has infinite ammo but it’s also pretty week), instead to another weapon.
+But although all the weapons are cool (except for the grenade launcher), you can only carry 3 at a time, and the moment a particular weapon’s ammo ends, it reverts back to your initial weapon (that has infinite ammo but it’s also pretty week), instead of to another weapon.

 But for me, there are 2 unforgivable sins that a game of this particular genre should avoid: 1st, it doesn’t matter how many extra weapons or power-ups you were able to collect, it’ll always revert back to the initial weapon at the beginning of each level without the power-ups you’ve collected; and 2nd, the controls aren’t very good (which is essential in any action game).
 It doesn’t matter if you’re playing with a gamepad, a joystick or the keyboard; the controls will get from over-sensitive to non-responsive in a matter of seconds (really awful if it occurs during a boss battle).
 The best control combination is using a mouse along with a WASD keyboard scheme (like in a modern FPS), but it’s still far from perfect.

 However, the game still has a few good points.
 Like I said before, the level design isn’t that bad, with some good colours here and there and lots of secret areas to discover.
-The UI ingame is quite helpful, with the clone’s face in the corner changing gradually into a skull as you lose health.
+The UI in-game is quite helpful, with the clone’s face in the corner changing gradually into a skull as you lose health.
 The waiting screens also look really nice, the weapons are almost all good, the sound effects (especially the explosions) are great and some of the bosses’ designs and battles are actually fun and challenging.

 The little humour there is, it’s actually funny and if there was more of it, the game might have stood out instead of looking so generic and bland.
 The animation is okay as far as later-90s 3D games go, but the soundtrack is almost non-existent.
 And as far I liked the level design, the fixed camera perspective sometimes changes without notice, which can be a bit disorienting.

-In overall, I consider Expendable a pretty average game and if you’re a fan of run-and-gun style shoot’ em’ ups; like Contra, Cannon Fodder or Midnight Resistance, you might want to give it a shot but, otherwise, I can’t really recommend it.
+Overall, I consider Expendable a pretty average game and if you’re a fan of run-and-gun style shoot’ em’ ups; like Contra, Cannon Fodder or Midnight Resistance, you might want to give a shot but, otherwise, I can’t really recommend it.
 Like I said before, it’s too generic and bland.
 If it had better controls and more humour throughout the game, Rage might have had a great spiritual successor to Metal Slug or Cannon Fodder on their hands.

 I haven’t played any of the console versions, so I can’t really compare them with the PC version.
 You can buy the PC version here at GOG.com or here at Steam.
 Around 2012, a port of the Dreamcast version called Expendable: Rearmed was released for Android, but it’s no longer available on Google Play.